generalVader01/nextGenCoding/OSCP/OSCP_Notes.md

 Connect up like so: ssh -i id_rsa daniela@192.168.50.244
 	Enter in the password found from john. id_rsa is required to be specified during connection
+  # Command Injection Via Base64

+  $(echo "BASE64_ENCODED_COMMAND" | base64 -d)
+ 	Will decode and run the command.
+Useful when escaping filters.

   # Wordpress

  	Reverse Shell Via Theme Editor: